 - For a look at recommended serving sizes, check WebMD’s interactive and downloadable portion size plate”

 - Learn to relax.
-Start doing daily meditation with e.g the app ZenFriend or yoga at the Mayo Clinic
+Start doing daily meditation with an app like ZenFriend or yoga at the Mayo Clinic.

-- Maintain your mental health, get help if you feel down.
+- Maintain your mental health.
+Ask for help if you feel down.
 For more information see: National Insitute of Mental health (NIMH)

-- Use equipment that makes your working life easier, and helps you out in stressful situations.
-For example a good truck chair for good ergonomics, including massage, Adaptive cruise control and automatic snow chains.
+- Use equipment that makes your working life easier and helps you out in stressful situations

-What have you done to keep healthy while working as a long haul truck driver?
-Please, share your tips with us!
+What have you done to keep healthy while working as a truck driver?
+Please share your tips with us!